kristerhedfors/sumarai/README.md

 4. **AI-Driven Problem Solving**: Complex programming challenges are solved by leveraging the AI's vast knowledge of programming patterns, best practices, and problem-solving techniques.

+5. **Multi-Language Implementation**: The project demonstrates the ability to generate equivalent implementations in multiple programming languages (Python and Go) using the same AI-assisted approach.

-This methodology demonstrates the potential of AI-assisted development in dramatically reducing the time and technical expertise required to create functional applications.
+This methodology demonstrates the potential of AI-assisted development in dramatically reducing the time and technical expertise required to create functional applications across different programming languages.

 ## Key Features